Typing Math in Microsoft Word

 •$2^{x+1}$ can be obtained by typing 2^(x+1) followed by spacebar.

-Note: You can omit the spacebar after the exponent when you type other operators such as the plus sign immediately after the exponent.
-So $3x^2+1$ can alternatively be produced by typing 3x^2+1 (with no spaces).
+You can omit the spacebar after the exponent when you type other operators such as the plus sign immediately after the exponent; the expression $3x^2+1$ can be produced by typing 3x^2+1 (with no spaces).
 However, the spacebar after the exponent can NOT be omitted when the exponent appears at the end of the expression.
-For the output $y^2$ or $2^{x+1}$, the spacebar at the end is needed (or the output contains the caret symbol).
+For the output $y^2$, $2^{x+1}$, or $(x-5)^4$, the spacebar must not be omitted or the output will contain the caret symbol.

 F

-Fourth root: \qdrt followed by spacebar, followed by the content that you want included inside the fourth root, followed by spacebar.
+Fourth root: Type \qdrt or \4root, followed by spacebar, followed by the content that you want included inside the fourth root (use parentheses as needed), followed by spacebar.

 •To obtain $\sqrt[4]{x}$, type \qdrt followed by spacebar, followed by x, followed by spacebar.

-Fractions: To create a fraction, type the numerator (using parentheses as needed), followed by the forward slash key, followed by the denominator (using parentheses as needed), followed by the spacebar.
+Fractions: To create a vertically stacked fraction, type the numerator (use parentheses as needed), followed by the forward slash key, followed by the denominator (use parentheses as needed), followed by spacebar.

-•To type a fraction with empty placeholders for a numerator and denominator (as shown below), type the forward slash and the spacebar.
+•To create a fraction with empty placeholders for a numerator and denominator (as shown below), type the forward slash and the spacebar.
 Then go back and fill in the numerator and denominator.

 G

-gamma (lowercase): \gamma followed by the spacebar, produces the output $\gamma $.
+gamma (lowercase): \gamma (all lowercase) followed by spacebar.
+Produces the output $\gamma $.

-Greater than symbol: Use the > key on the keyboard.
+Greater than: Use the > key on the keyboard.

-Greater than or equal to symbol: \ge or \geq followed by the spacebar.
+Greater than or equal to: \ge or \geq followed by the spacebar.
 Alternatively, simply press the > key followed by the = key.

 H

-Hyperbolic trigonometric functions: Hyperbolic sine, hyperbolic cosine, and hyperbolic tangent can be written as sinh, cosh, and tanh; notice the h at the end of each command.
-Hyperbolic secant, hyperbolic cosecant and hyperbolic cotangent are written as sech, csch, and coth; notice the h at the end of each command.
-Each of these six commands should be followed by the spacebar, followed by the content within the function (remember parentheses as needed), followed by the right arrow to exit the hyperbolic function in order to type more math content.
+Hyperbolic trigonometric functions: Hyperbolic sine, hyperbolic cosine, and hyperbolic tangent can be written as sinh, cosh, and tanh; notice the h at the end of each code.
+Hyperbolic secant, hyperbolic cosecant and hyperbolic cotangent are written as sech, csch, and coth; notice the h at the end of each code.
+Each of these six Math AutoCorrect codes should be followed by the spacebar, followed by the content within the function (use parentheses as needed), followed by the right arrow key to exit the hyperbolic function in order to type more math content.

 I